mastro35/thepythoncorner/_posts/2022-06-26-The-Sunday-tip-2-measuring-python-performance-with-timeit.md

 # The timeit module

-We all know that Python comes with /batteries included/ because in its standard library there are a lot of tools that you can easily use out of the box.
+We all know that Python comes with *batteries included* because in its standard library there are a lot of tools that you can easily use out of the box.
 One of theese tools is the `timeit` module.

 The `timeit` module allows you to measure how much time is taken for a specific python piece of code.
 In short, it takes your piece of code, runs it a million times, and then returns you the execution time of the run.